 The release of sediment from construction and building sites is one of the primary sources of sediment in our coastal waterways.
 Soil erosion on construction and building sites and the subsequent release of sediment run-off is a major threat to the health of our waterways, including the businesses and lifestyles that depend upon them.
 Improving erosion and sediment control practices and compliance is a practical, equitable and cost-effective strategy to reduce the impacts and costs of sediment upon the waterways and communities within urban areas.

-Find out about erosion and sediment controls you can adopt to help reduce the amount of sediment run-off from your development:
+Find out more about erosion and sediment controls you can adopt: